If you’re like me, you often rely on a smartphone app to tune your guitar. It’s just so convenient and seems to work fine for the most part.

 - You’ll have to change batteries occasionally.

 Tuner Pedals & Amp Tuners

 Pedals and Amp tuners are the oldies of this list.

-Pedal tuners came when guitar pedals were on their very apogee and gave the guitarist the -at that moment- unbelievable possibility of tuning the guitar without using a separate channel.
+Pedal tuners came when guitar pedals were at their very apogee and gave the guitarist the -at that moment- unbelievable possibility of tuning the guitar without using a separate channel.

-And amp tuners are an extension of that concept which saves even more space.
+Amp tuners are an extension of that concept,, saving even more space.
 You’ll usually see them in combo guitar amps.

 These are a great alternative if you don’t like clip-on tuners, and if you’re used to having several pedals in your rig.

-- Won’t mess with your beloved guitar’s looking.
+- Won’t mess with your beloved guitar’s look.